coderDarren/UnityCore/README.md

 # Unity Core

-Unity Core is used in the upcoming sci-fi mmorpg, [Existence](https://bit.ly/2ZUqWYs)

 Unity Core is a set of highly useful, generic tools built for the Unity 3D game engine.
 You can pull this source directly into your project's Assets/Scripts directory.

 There are 5 categories of tooling in this package: